ErikMcClure/PonyClicker/CHANGELIST.md

 - Added store icons
 - use strict javascript (I wish I knew about this earlier)
 - Added a ton of upgrades
+- The most efficient store purchase is now tinted green

 ## v0.89
 - Cut late game costs to help compensate for upgrade adjustment